-The longstanding focus of my research program is to decipher the molecular and cellular mechanisms by which exposure to certain environmental (e.g., phthalate acid ester-based plasticizers) or clinical chemotherapeutic agents (e.g., cisplatin) can result in disruption of male reproduction.
+The longstanding focus of my research program is to decipher the molecular and cellular mechanisms by which exposure to certain environmental agents (e.g., phthalate acid ester-based plasticizers) or clinical chemotherapeutic drugs (e.g., cisplatin) can result in disruption of male reproduction.
 Specifically, the unifying theme of the research conducted in my laboratory is targeted at understanding the paracrine cellular signaling mechanisms between the Sertoli cells and germ cells in the testis that regulate the death (and/or survival) of germ cells.
 My internationally recognized expertise in this area is tangibly reflected by the review and book chapters listed below.
 It is anticipated that mechanistic insights garnered from research in the laboratory will provide foundational cellular and mechanistic insights underlying the sensitivity of the testis to environmental toxicants that can be exploited in developing strategies to prevent the long-term disruption of male fertility from exposure to these agents.